lemonlambda/lemonlambda/README.md

 # Hi there 👋, My name is Lemon!
 ## I am a 16 year old trans girl who programs.
+### Pronouns are She/Her
 I love rust and I am currently working on a few things.

 Skills: Rust, Python, C, JS, and more!

-- 🔭 I’m currently working on Chalk
+- I’m working on Chalk
-- 👯 I’m looking to collaborate on Rust Projects
+- I'd love to collaborate on Rust Projects
-- 📫 How to reach me: Discord: `A Lemon#3458`
+- How to reach me: Discord: `A Lemon#3458`
-- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love cats!
+- Fun fact: I love cats!

 # Stats